 CUES is housed in the Department of Urban & Regional Planning within the College of Science (CoS).
-The Center works closely with undergraduate and graduate programs at CDSI and FAU's School of Architecture, as well as with the Florida Center for Environmental Studies (CES) and other centers.
+The Center works closely with undergraduate and graduate programs at FAU's School of Architecture, as well as with the Florida Center for Environmental Studies (CES) and other centers.

 Areas of Strength